arvigeus/AZ-204/Questions/Blob Storage.md

 - [ ] No

 Answer: Since soft delete is enabled on the storage account, both the blob and its snapshots, including Snapshot B, are soft-deleted.
 This means they can be recovered during the retention period specified in the soft delete policy.
 Therefore, it is possible to restore Snapshot B.

 ---

+What authentication supported by AzCopy to copy data from public blob into Azure Blob:

+- [x] OAuth
+- [x] SAS
+- [ ] Operation is not permitted

+Answer: Azcopy supports both SAS and OAuth authentication for data transfer between two Azure Blobs.

+---